rwmsousa/cobpayments/README.md

 ## Installation and Usage

-To run the project using Docker Compose, follow the steps below:
+To run the project using Docker Compose and Makefile, follow the steps below:

 1. Clone the repository:
    ```shell